redis/redis-doc/topics/redis-lru.md

 *memcached* system.

 LRU is actaully only one of the supported eviction methods.
-This page covers the more genereal topic of the Redis `maxmemory` directive that is used in order to limit the memory usage to a fixed amoung, and it also convers in depth the LRU algorithm used by Redis, that is actually an approximation of the exact LRU.
+This page covers the more general topic of the Redis `maxmemory` directive that is used in order to limit the memory usage to a fixed amoung, and it also covers in depth the LRU algorithm used by Redis, that is actually an approximation of the exact LRU.